OsaidAlhomedy/PlanetZoo-FrontEnd/README.md

 How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
 What project management tool will be used?

+- here is our plan
+ 9:00 am - 1:00 pm
+ **break**
+ 2:00 pm - 6:00 pm
+ **break**
+ 7:00 pm - 11:00 pm
+- we will keep in touch via slack.
+- we will keep pushing ourselves and give the help needed to each other.
+- in meeting,The team leader takes all t=members opinions to insure that all voices are heard.
+- We care a lot about each other's mental health, so are trying our best to keep the meeting fun and the working times flexible.

 ### Git Process